 This is not the first time a migration down the Pacific coast has been proposed.
 But the researchers were able to show by comparing the mitochondrial DNA of 86 Native Americans that all five of the major genetic branches in the New World trace back to an ancestral population of a few thousand people that began expanding rapidly around 18,000 years ago.

 The DNA evidence also offers information about the ancestral Asian populations that gave rise to the first Americans.
-The researchers compared the Native American DNA samples to their closest known relatives in Asia, and found that the Asian and American lines appear to have split about 5,000 years before the rapid population expansion on the American side.
+The researchers compared the Native American DNA samples to their closest known relatives in Asia.
+It also found that the Asian and American lines appear to have split about 5,000 years before the rapid population expansion on the American side.

-That suggests a long period of isolation, probably in the region that is now around (and underneath) the Bering Strait, before the first people flooded into the New World.
+That suggests a long period of isolation.
+This was probably in the region that is now around (and underneath) the Bering Strait, before the first people flooded into the New World.

 Two recent papers in the open-access journal Public Library of Science One suggest a similar scenario, albeit with slightly different dates.
 One study, published last month by University of Florida researchers, analyzed mitochondrial DNA donated by 77 Native Americans.
-That study found that the overall pattern of diversity was most consistent with a population that has experienced two episodes of rapid growth — one about 40,000 years ago and another about 15,000 years ago.
+That study found that the overall pattern of diversity was most consistent with a population that has experienced two episodes of rapid growth.
+The first was about 40,000 years ago, and period of growth happened about 15,000 years ago.

-A second study, published last year by a global team of researchers, found that all of the major genetic branches of Native Americans appear to have started diversifying about 14,000 years ago, after being isolated for a long period of time.
+A second study, published last year by a global team of researchers, found that all of the major genetic branches of Native Americans appear to have started diversifying about 14,000 years ago.
+This was after being isolated for a long period of time.